 Numerous consultations were held in Cairo, Geneva and New York etc with various Governments, UN Agencies, NGOs and of course children.
 In 2009, a text was agreed upon and on June 17, 2009 the Human Rights Council adopted by consensus a procedural resolution A/HRC/11/L.11 submitting the "Guidelines for the Alternative Care of Children" to the UNGA for the 20th anniversary of the UNCRC.

 ISS is now actively promoting the dissemination and implementation of the Guidelines through various channels.
-ISS and SOS Children's Villages International have launched a small publication of introductory questions to gauge whether the national policy reflects the principles espoused in the Guidelines (see below).
+ISS and SOS Children's Villages International (SOS) have launched a small publication of introductory questions to gauge whether the national policy reflects the principles espoused in the Guidelines (see below).

-ISS as the co-convener of the NGO Working Group on Children without Parental Care based in Geneva has also drafted and finalized joint strategy to promote alternative care issues at the United Nations with its parallel working group based in New York.
-In addition to the handbook efforts mentioned above, this work will involve building "champions" for these issues within country missions as well as lobbying the UN Committee on the Rights of the Child so that the Day of General Discussion in 2014 will focus on strengthening and supporting families and caregivers.
+ISS as the co-convener of the NGO Working Group on Children without Parental Care based in Geneva has also drafted and finalised joint strategy to promote alternative care issues at the United Nations with its parallel working group based in New York.
+In addition to the handbook efforts mentioned above, this work will involve building "champions" for these issues within country missions as well as lobbying the UN Committee on the Rights of the Child for an upcoming Day of General Discussion to focus on strengthening and supporting families and caregivers.
 ISS is also working closely with the African Committee of Experts on the Rights and Welfare of the Child to promote the Guideline principles including preparation of training material for members in early 2014 with other agencies, notably BCN, SOS and Save the Children.
 Furthermore, ISS is undertaking treaty body mainstreaming activities to ensure that all the treaties (in addition to the CRC Committee) are aware of the Guidelines and if relevant, refer to them in their discussion with State members as well as include them in their concluding observations.

 Since the approval of the Guidelines, the continuing challenge has been their implementation.
 The, Chairperson of the CRC Committee, Jean Zermatten remarked "as with all internationally agreed standards and principles, however, the real test lies in determining how they can be made a reality throughout the world for those that they target - in this case, children who are without, or are at risk of losing, parental care".
 Challenges in the field include how to develop comprehensive strategies with limited resources, how to effectually engage key stakeholders and importantly, how to ensure the child and his or her family are able to truly participate in the decision making process.